-Contingent liabilities are not recognised in the Balance Sheet but disclosed are in a note to the accounts.
+Contingent liabilities are not recognised in the Balance Sheet but are disclosed in a note to the accounts.

-20. CONTINGENT ASSETS
+20. Contingent Assets

 A contingent asset arises where an event has taken place that gives the Authority a possible asset whose existence will only be confirmed by the occurrence, or otherwise, of uncertain future events not wholly within the control of the Authority.